 The state will need time to process applications.
 Besides, retailers will also have to legalize Marijuana for sale by local governments.
 Still, the state expects that by March 15, there will already be revenue from this concept, Heidrich said.
 How quickly we approve the applications will depend on how complete they are, he said.
 He also mentioned

 “We will not know until we receive applications.
 We may have requested from someone who has everything ready and has a municipality ready to give it local authorization.”

-The road to marijuana approval in Maine has been filled with high and low points, which were supposed to happen.
 The fight involves recruiting leading guides and the gradual move towards legalization by Governor Paul Lopez‘s resistance.